Kitware/pan3d/docs/tutorials/catalogs.md

 ## Introduction

+> Need to fix/update content with new code base

 Pan3D includes catalog modules to explore two existing third-party dataset repositories: the Pangeo datastore and the **E**arth **S**ystem **G**rid **F**ederation (ESGF) 2 datastore.
 The [Pangeo Catalog][pangeo-info] uses the Python package `intake` ([docs][pangeo-intake]) and the [ESGF Catalog][esgf-info] uses the Python package `intake-esgf` ([docs][esgf-intake]).

 After installing the necessary requirements and specifying that the application should be launched with these catalogs enabled, GeoTrame includes a dialog in the user interface to perform attribute-based filtering on the datasets available in each datastore.
 After performing a filter search, the returned set of datasets will be grouped and made available in the sidebar, at which point you can select any dataset in the group to explore.